Plovdiv: Ethnicity and religion

 In its ethnic character Plovdiv is the second or the third-largest cosmopolitan city inhabited by Bulgarians, after Sofia and possibly Varna.
-According to the 2001 census, out of a population of 338,224 inhabitants, the Bulgarians numbered 302,858 (90%).
+According to the 2001 census, out of a population of 338,224 inhabitants, Bulgarians accounted for 90% of the city's population (302,858 people).
 Stolipinovo in Plovdiv is the largest Roma neighbourhood in the Balkans, having a population of around 20,000 alone; further Roma ghettos are Hadji Hassan Mahala and Sheker Mahala.
 Therefore, the census number is a deflation of the number of Roma people, and they are most likely the second-largest group after the Bulgarians, most of all because the Muslim Roma in Plovdiv claim to be of Turkish ethnicity and Turkish-speaking at the census ("Xoraxane Roma").
 For further information see the article Roma people in Plovdiv.
 Like elsewhere in the country, Roma people are subjected to discrimination and segregation (See the Bulgaria section of the article Antiziganism).

 After the Wars for National Union (Balkan Wars and World War I), the city became home for thousands of refugees from the former Bulgarian lands in Macedonia, Western and Eastern Thrace.
-Many of the old neighbourhoods are still referred to as Belomorski, Vardarski.
+Many of the old neighbourhoods are still referred to as Belomorski or Vardarski.
 Most of the Jews left the city after the foundation of Israel in 1948, as well as most of the Turks and Greeks.
 Prior to the population exchange, as of 1 January 1885, the city of Plovdiv had a population of 33,442, of which 16,752 were Bulgarians (50%), 7,144 Turks (21%), 5,497 Greeks (16%), 2,168 Jews (6%), 1,061 Armenians (3%), 151 Italians, 112 Germans, 112 Romani people, 80 French people, 61 Russians and 304 people of other nationalities.

 The vast majority of the inhabitants are Christians, mostly Eastern Orthodox, Catholics, Eastern Catholics, and Protestant trends (Adventists, Baptists and others).
 There are also some Muslims and Jews.
 In Plovdiv, there are many churches, two mosques and one synagogue (see Plovdiv Synagogue).